TrevorGHSeay/goto-Toggle/index.md

 #### You're Getting into the Biz
 Check out the [Practice](https://trevorghseay.github.io/goto-Toggle/Practice) section to get started learning to program, bettering your understanding and / or adding those finishing touches to get your projects up and running.
+The following topics are covered loosely on this page:

 1. [Tutorials](https://trevorghseay.github.io/goto-Toggle/Tutorials) are a great way to get a better understanding for how intricate formulations work, which is why every example provided is detailed intricately within the premise that the reader holds only a loose grasp on the subjected language.
 2. Likewise, there are also some [Useful Snippets](https://trevorghseay.github.io/goto-Toggle/UsefulSnippets) (both in-context and practical) for a few subjects the writer deems interesting or -as implied- potentially useful to you, the reader.